FarmRadioHangar/open-interactivity-engine/README.md

     }
 }
 ```
 Information available for exchange over a channel is know as *content*.
 Content comes in different *formats*, and in different *languages*.
 Examples of formats are text, audio, and video.
-An Instance of data which renders content in a specific format and in a specific language is referred to as a *representation* of that content.
+An instance of data which renders content in a specific format and in a specific language is referred to as a *representation* of that content.
 ```d
 // pseudo-code
 class ContentRep